Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### What landlords want

 Landlords want **stability**.
-They want quiet tenants who pay the rent on time.
+They want quiet tenants who pay rent on time.

 In order, they prefer...[^32]